richardjchadwick/athletics/NotesForChrisAndBill.md

           - [ ] One is to the Admin page for the meet - Open it
           - [ ] One is to the pages that everyone sees - Open it
           - [ ] Use these to ensure eveything is working.
-          - [ ] If you want to anything more READ the DOCUMENTATION!
+          - [ ] If you want to do anything more READ the DOCUMENTATION!
-   - [ ] Set Up Hytek
+   - [ ] Set Up FinishLynx
      - [ ] Connect Capture Button to USB port
      - [ ] Start FinishLynx
      - [ ] Verify that you are using the "CSG" Profile"Can Connect to Hytek Database" box